alexloomis/markov/README.md

-This means that starting from a state of zero, after three time steps there is a 51/500 chance that the state is zero and there has been one death.
+This means that starting from a state of zero, after three time steps there is a 51/500 chance that the state is zero and there has been one extinction.